brunomancuso/ErisTerminal/README.md

 # Eris - System/Integration Testing Framework

 This document will try to explained about this very simple and yet powerful testing framework.
-This framework is mainly aimed for writing integration test cases or system test cases for java services.
+This framework is mainly aimed for writing integration test cases or system test cases for java software.
 It can be integrated for visual desktop solutions as swing or javafx, but in the first iteration it will not be included.
 The test cases can be written in JS or JUnit, and the framework focus on the regression and easy to maintain.
+In addition, there is a repository with some samples on how to integrate and use this framework [Eris Framework Examples](https://github.com/brunomancuso/ErisExamples/).

 The framework was written taken account some very simple principles and requirements:
 - Written in Java, small code footprint.
 Because every software/product is very different in many aspects, it is very important that the framework is should be easy to modify and that the code of apart from being open source is easy to understand.